Here’s Why Permanent Daylight Saving Time Is a Bad Idea

 This raises concerns about long-term health risks and also poses a safety concern for kids going to school and a particular risk to sleep-deprived teens, Dr. Patil says.

 Teens’ internal clocks are somewhat delayed – they stay up later and need to sleep later because of their biological rhythms.

 Delayed school times for adolescents are favored by many to help improve sleep health, mood and performance.

 But extended morning darkness would make it all the harder for teens, Dr. Patil says.

-The Senate legislation to make daylight savings time permanent moves on to the U.S. House for consideration.
+The Senate legislation to make daylight saving time permanent moves on to the U.S. House for consideration.